 This is a rock salt that is more rounded than sea salt and contains a different range of minerals.

-Sugar is a soft abrasive that melts into the skin with light water-binding properties.
+Sugar scrubs are a soft abrasive that melts into the skin with light water-binding properties.

 Exfoliating sand is often buffed during manufacturing to make it a good body polishing ingredient.